Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/assess-and-discover.md

-# Azure VMware Solution Well-Architected: Reliability Discovery and Assessment
+# Azure VMware Solution Well-Architected Framework: Reliability Discovery and Assessment
 This step collects detailed information about each application's reliability readiness.

 ### What reliability targets and metrics have you defined for your Azure VMware Solution and Azure?